 Source: Commonwealth of Virginia, Restoration of Rights (April 22, 2016)

-To overcome that ruling, the governor proceeded to process paperwork for the 206,000 individuals in state databases of felons eligible for restoration of civil rights.
+To overcome that Virginia Supreme Court ruling, the governor proceeded to process paperwork for the 206,000 individuals.
 He restored the right to vote, plus the right to hold public office, serve on a jury, and act as a notary public, but did not restore the right to purchase or possess a firearm.

-In his final State of the Commonwealth address in 2018, Governor McAuliffe told the General Assembly and guests in the balconies:5
+In his final State of the Commonwealth address in 2018, Governor McAuliffe told the General Assembly and guests in the balconies:7

-In his official portrait, Governor McAuliffe was painted in his workday office with an open notebook, working on rights restoration.6
+In his official portrait, Governor McAuliffe was painted in his workday office with an open notebook, working on rights restoration.8

-Gov. McAuliffe had himself shown as working on rights restoration initiative in his official portrait
+in his official portrait, Gov. Terry McAuliffe showed himself working on his rights restoration initiative

 Source: Richmond Times-Dispatch